Black Bean Soup So Easy You Can Make It Now!

 This smoky vegetarian black bean soup is so easy to make, you can enjoy it in about 30 minutes.
 It’s comforting and made with ingredients you probably have on hand.
 Plus, get ideas about what to serve it with.

-If you also crave simple in the kitchen, I’ve got you covered.
+If you also crave simple in the kitchen – especially with a dwindling supply of groceries – I’ve got you covered.